 This makes for a more complex road environment, especially if you are unfamiliar with sharing the road with trams.

-For information on how to safely share the road and check for trams, see Trams can't swerve.
+For information on how to safely share the road and check for trams, see Driving safely with trams.

 Slow down and be prepared to stop